bbucca3/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  // Pet Adoption Shop

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  // Pet owners or people looking to become pet owners.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  // People can help alleviate (over)crowding in rescue shelters and rehabilitate rescued dogs and cats by looking to adopt instead of shopping in terms of a specific breed.

 ## Problem ##
   > Describe the problem your product solves.

+  // Helps to alleviate over crowding in rescue (kill) shelters and give abandoned and abused animals a chance at a new life.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  // Crowd source rescue shelters based on location search.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  // "This app helps connect forgotten dogs and cats in need of a loving home."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  // Simply search by zip code

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  // "I never realized how many rescue shelters were close by and how many rescue animals need assistance either through volunteering, fostering or adopting."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  // Visit the website(s) of the shelters that come up via your search by zip code.